 These gluten-free Almond Flour Pumpkin Muffins are a delicious sweet treat, incredibly moist and fluffy, and taste a bit like pumpkin pie.
-These paleo muffins are easy to make, and are topped with chocolate chips for extra goodness.
+These paleo muffins are easy to make and are topped with chocolate chips for extra goodness.

-Muffins are have now become a staple snack at our home.
+Muffins have now become a staple snack at our home.
 My girls love them.
 I love to make muffins with almond flour, which makes them healthier too!

 You will love these Healthy Pumpkin Muffins

-✔ They are fully and moist.
+✔ They are fluffy and moist.

 ✔ Easy to make in just 30 minutes.